 &lt;sup>9 According to our experience, the international rankers, such as QS, ARWU, THE, began their commitment on the assumption that the market of knowledge economy or university institution can be idealized and universal despite local contingencies-such as language or culture and other provincial impacts on the system.
-Hence the basic assumption is objectivized as supported by the perfect market thesis of Adam Smith.
-The idea may be
+Hence the basic assumption is objectivized as supported by the perfect market

 The investigation had been performed roughly two months this summer along with the assistance of research aides.
-10 or 20 law school websites were analyzed on a daily basis except for a recess period of one week to allow for attending the international schedule arranged during the last days of July, 2016.
-Since our focus had been on the research impact of law professors, and to avoid undue expense in time and energy, the faculty labeled "clinical," "visiting," "adjunct" and "other classes" less relevant to the role of devoted research was discarded.
-Since their product and citations are often minimal, new law professors, labeled "lecturer" and "assistant professor" were also excluded out of the investigatory scope.
+10 or 20 law school websites were analyzed on a daily basis except for a recess period of one week to allow for attending the international s chedule arranged during the last days of July, 2016.
+Since our focus had been on the re search impact of law professors, and to avoid undue expense in time and energy, the fa culty labelled "clinical," "visiting," "adjunct" and "other classes" less relevant to the rol e of devoted research was discarded.
+Since their product and citations are often minim al, new law professors, labelled "lecturer" and "assistant professor" were also excluded out of the investigatory scope.
 Therefore, the data that captured the purpose was such that covered those, who were designated with the title of "associate professor of law," "professor of law" and "emeritus (APEs)."
-We reasonably assumed that they would comprise the core of the people whose statistics would show the contemporary reality of professional research in the US law schools.
+We reasonably assumed that they would co mprise the core of the people whose statistics would show the contemporary reality of professional research in the US law schools.
 As appears in the Table A1 of Appendix, the number of faculty per graduate had been made one component of four variables in the final ranking that the lecturers or assistant professors may be partly implicating.
+The assumption, however, is that the APEs could be proportional of new faculty recru itment.
+Contemporary raters popularly focus on the number of publications and citati thesis of Adam Smith.
+The idea may be married with globalization or neo-liberalization as a virtue of global capitalism, which has been a principle for decades, but with the inevitable resistance, adjustment and transformation.
+Many may agree that the thesis of "glocalization (global + local)" is better received more realistic and practical for the citizens of global village.
+In terms of the educational aspect, the regional ranking of QS and use of regional reputation by USWR for the ranking of global universities could be seen as one kind of adjustment or transformation.
+The paper begins to accept the reasoning of this theoretical phenomenon, but with a care for the growing conservative ethos of nationalism or conservative ideals in the world of real politics.
+Practically - we mean by this to be in comparison with the ideal or statistical assumption abovementioned - and results can be taken as global to see who is more cognizant or is more scholarly in the US law than others among global LLMs or research doctorates in law.

-The assumption, however, is that the APEs could be proportional of new faculty recruitment.
-Contemporary raters popularly focus on the number of publications and citations, which often are converted into per capita productivity.
-This perspective basically guided the aura and direction of the paper's methodology.
-Therefore, the ranking is essentially per capita, except for the total of citations, which, we believe, helps to see the whole picture of interest.
-This allows one to also use the number of faculty as an indication of publications given that the average law professor yielded 2-4 articles or books yearly.
+ons, which often are converted into per capita productivity.
+This perspective basically g uided the aura and direction of the paper's methodology.
+Therefore, the ranking is esse ntially per capita, except for the total of citations, which, we believe, helps to see the w hole picture of interest.
+This allows one to also use the number of faculty as an indicat ion of publications given that the average law professor yielded 2-4 articles or books yearly.